 Mateen had driven roughly two hours from his home in South Florida to Orlando to perpetrate the Pulse shooting.
 Before being killed in a police standoff, he declared allegiance to the Islamic State terrorist group and demanded an end to U.S. military activity in the Middle East.

-The 29-year-old, U.S.-born Afghan-American was interviewed by the FBI in 2013 about statements he made while toiling for G4S as a courthouse security guard in St. Lucie.
+The U.S.-born Afghan-American was interviewed by the FBI in 2013 about statements he made while toiling for G4S as a courthouse security guard in St. Lucie.
 Among those statements, he allegedly claimed ties to terrorist groups, threatened to have a deputy killed, praised an Islamic terrorist and said he hoped to die as a martyr.

 The red flags were not enough to prompt the security company to fire Mateen or stop his annual firearms training, the victims’ lawsuit alleged.
 He was transferred to a community security detail, where his disturbing conduct continued, with bigoted tirades around a co-worker, the appellants say.